mlibrary/about-westminster/src/content/news/2024-12-13-listen-to-we-need-to-talk-about-climate.md

 ---
 templateKey: news
-title: Listen to We Need To Talk About Climate
+title: We Need To Talk About Climate on audio!
-summary: Go to https://bit.ly/3ZDe9H4 and click on Audiobook from the download menu to listen to We Need To Talk About Climate
+summary: We Need To Talk About Climate is now available to listen to as an audiobook.
 date: 2024-12-13T16:22:00.000Z
 ---
-We Need To Talk About Climate is now available to listen to as an audiobook.
+Go to https://bit.ly/3ZDe9H4 and click on Audiobook from the download menu.
 Happy listening!